• Ingredient Transparency

 ExcipientEmulsifierSoftgelsLiquids

 Prebiotic fibre used for bulk and mouthfeel.
-Can cause bloating for some individuals at higher intakes.
+May cause bloating for some individuals at higher intakes.

 ExcipientFibrePowdersGummiesLozenges